Flat Base Change Formulas for $(\mathfrak{g},K)$-modules over Noetherian rings: The Flat Base Change Theorems

 on $(\fg,K)\cmod^{op}\times(\fg,K)\cmod$. \end{var} \begin{var} Let $(\fq,M)\to (\fg,K)$ be a map of pairs over a commutative ring $k$, and $k\to k'$ be a ring homomorphism.
 Assume that $k'$ is finitely generated and projective as a $k$-module.
 Then the map

 is an isomorphism. \end{var} To prove the derived base change theorems, we need to deal with injective and acyclic objects.
 Recall that if we are given a Grothendieck abelian category $\cA$ and its family $C$ of generators, an object $X\in\cA$ is injective if and only if it has a right lifting property with respect to monomorphisms to members of $C$.
 In particular, if $\cA$ is locally Noetherian, the following conditions are equivalent: \begin{enumerate} {(\alph{enumi})} \item $X$ is injective; \item $X$ has a right lifting property with respect to monomorphisms to members of $C$; \item $X$ has a right lifting property with respect to monomorphisms between Noetherian objects. \end{enumerate} \begin{lem} Let $(\fg,K)$ be a pair over a Noetherian ring $k$, and $k'$ be a flat $k$-algebra.
 Suppose that $\fg$ is finitely generated over $k$.
-If $I$ is an injective $(\fg,K)$-module, so is $\Res^k_{k'}( I\otimes k')$.Let $(\fg,K)$ be a pair over a Noetherian ring $k$, and $k'$ be a flat $k$-algebra.
-Suppose that $\fg$ is finitely generated over $k$.
 If $I$ is an injective $(\fg,K)$-module, so is $\Res^k_{k'}( I\otimes k')$. \end{lem} \begin{proof} This is an immediate consequence of Theorem \ref{3.1.6}.
-In fact, we have
+In fact, for every injective homomorphism $A\to B$ of $(\fg,K)$-modules, we have

-\end{proof} \begin{proof}[Proof of Theorem \ref{3.1.9}] For a finitely generated $(\fg,K)$-module, and a complex $I$ concentrated in nonnegative degrees of injective $(\fg,K)$-modules, we have
+\end{proof} \begin{proof}[Proof of Theorem \ref{3.1.9}] For a finitely generated $(\fg,K)$-module $X$, and a complex $I$ concentrated in nonnegative degrees of injective $(\fg,K)$-modules, we have